WEC-Sim/WEC-Sim/source/ptosim.rst

 .. figure:: _static/USEPTOSIMLIB3.PNG
    :width: 400pt

 * Step 5: The rotary to linear adjustable rod block takes angular position and velocity from index selector blocks and PTO force from compressible fluid piston block.
 The outputs of the rotary to linear adjustable rod block are linear position, velocity, and torque.
 Linear position and velocity are used as inputs for compressible fluid piston and torque is fed back to WEC-Sim.
-The rest of the connects are the same as in RM3 with hydraulic PTO.
+The rest of the connections are the same as in RM3 with hydraulic PTO.
 The user is encouraged to go up one level to check the connections between PTO-Sim and WEC-Sim.

 .. figure:: _static/HYDPTOSIMOSWEC.PNG
    :width: 400pt